Frustration of Employmentachkarlaw-admin

 Sometimes, due to unforeseen circumstances that are not within an employee’s or employer’s control, an employee will find it is impossible to perform the employment contract.
-Some instances of frustration of contract occur in situations where an employee’s permanent illness renders them unable to work, regardless of an employer’s attempts at accommodation.
+Some instances of frustration of employment may occur in situations where an employee’s permanent illness renders them unable to work, regardless of an employer’s attempts at accommodation.

 In situations of frustrated contracts, because neither party is “at fault”, an employer is not obligated to provide the employee reasonable notice or payment in lieu of notice, only what is required under statute.
 Given that employees stand to lose significant amounts in terms of their notice or pay in lieu thereof, courts require the employer to prove the contract was in fact frustrated and will scrutinize the facts of the case.